Glenbrook School General Information

 Policies are the guiding documents for the governance of our school (eg: Financial Planning, Curriculum Delivery).
 Procedures relate to the day to day running of the school (eg: internet use, emergency evacuations, pupil assessment etc).

 At Glenbrook School we use School Docs for our policies and procedures.
 A copy of a policy can be requested from the Principal, Miss Stuart or the school office.

 Students often bring possessions from home to school.
 Whilst we do not encourage this, many items may link into the learning that is occurring.
 Every endeavour will be made by the staff to ensure that the property is looked after while it is at school.
 We will not accept any responsibility for lost, stolen or damaged property.
 Please assist us by ensuring that all property is named and by discouraging students from bringing valuable possessions to school.

 Children progress through school according to their readiness and ability and it is unwise to compare one child’s progress with that of another.
 Not only do children begin school at different times but they also progress individually at different rates.
 Emotional barriers can be set up against learning if comparative or unrealistic demands are made of children before they are ready.
 Even children in one family have differing educational needs and learning rates.
 Teachers and parents need to communicate about progress and any concerns.

 Qualities of Learning

-Everyone in our community has a voice.
-We are all partners in learning at Glenbrook School, where connections and relationships are important.
-At the centre of our partnership is learning.
+Everyone in the Glenbrook School community has a voice.
+All are partners in learning where connections, reciprocity and relationships are important.
+At the centre of our partnership is learning Ako.

 Parents or caregivers are encouraged to contact the school at any time during the year if they have any concerns regarding the progress of their children.
-If you would like an interview then please contact the office to arrange a suitable time.
+If you would like an interview then please contact the classroom teacher to arrange a suitable time.